cubedwntrr/XDBot2OptionTriggers/README.md

 1. Install the GD Savefile Editor by WEGFan - https://github.com/WEGFan/Geometry-Dash-Savefile-Editor
 2. Decrypt your CCLocalLevels.dat.
 Make sure to prettify the XML for easier modifications!
 3. Go into CCLocalLevels.dat.xml and find the level string.
 This should be 2 lines below the level name, or 1 line below "<k4>".
 Then copy the level string.
-Make sure to remove the <s> at the start and </s> at the end.
+Make sure to remove the "<s>" at the start and "</s>" at the end.
 4. Go to https://cyberchef.org/ and create a recipe, the recipe should be:
                              From Base64 (URL Safe)
                              Gunzip